Skip to main content

 Initiating legal proceedings also interrupts the limitation period.
 Filing a summons (dagvaarding) or petition (verzoekschrift) with the competent court stops the running of time.
 The new period begins after the proceedings conclude.

 Acknowledgment by the debtor constitutes the third method of interruption.
-If a debtor admits the existence of the debt, whether through partial payment, a written statement, or request for a payment arrangement, the limitation period restarts.
-A creditor with evidence of such acknowledgment has a fresh five-year period from that moment.
+If a debtor admits the existence of the debt, the limitation period restarts.
+This can happen through partial payment, a written statement, or a request for a payment arrangement.
+As a result, the creditor has a fresh five-year period from that moment.

 Some claims require additional steps beyond a written notice.
 For claims other than contractual performance or damages, article 3:317 paragraph 2 requires that a written interruption be followed by legal proceedings within six months.
 Failure to initiate proceedings within this window renders the interruption ineffective.